AIX706 - Research Design

 Trimester 2: Burwood (Melbourne), Cloud (online)

-This unit is only open to students in the School of Humanities and Social Sciences post graduate masters courses (international relations, politics and policy, international and community development, cultural heritage and museum studies, humanitarian assistance).
+This unit is only open to students in the School of Humanities and Social Sciences postgraduate masters courses and is a core unit in international relations, politics and policy, international and community development, cultural heritage and museum studies, humanitarian assistance)

 Campus: 1 x 2 hour Seminar per week